Setting you up for success with the right expectations on how employment data records can work for you

 Lack of standards across employment records means data varies depending on where that information is stored (which is why we created OEDS

 : to push the world towards a standardized, dependable view of employment data).
-While Argyle provides insight into all the data that is available, we also bring transparency towards which data fields are unavailable across each employment platform.
+While Argyle provides insight into all the data that is available, we also bring transparency towards which data fields are unavailable across each employment platform to set you up for success sooner.
 We’ve seen that there is nothing more frustrating for a customer than launching a lending product built on top of our pay_cycle

 data field, for example, to realize that for some of the largest employment platforms, that field needs to be deduced based on the frequency of payouts.